-ALUPAR INVESTIMENTO S.A. ("ALUPAR") is a holding company for energy assets focused on the electricity transmission and generation sectors in Brazil, Peru and Colombia.
-It has 30 transmission assets totalling 7,729km of electricity lines in Brazil, of which 6,974km are operational and 822MW of renewable energy generation projects.
+ALUPAR INVESTIMENTO S.A. ("ALUPAR") is a holding company for assets focused on the electricity transmission and generation sectors in Brazil, Peru and Colombia.
+It has 30 transmission projects totalling 7,964km of electricity lines of which 6,974km are operational, and 822MW of renewable energy generation

-Over the past two years Alupar has been investing heavily in several new projects, expanding its transmission network by over 35% in Brazil and commissioning a new 94MW hydro plant in Peru.
-The transmission lines benefit from annual inflation adjustments, with increases of 8.1% for IPCAlinked concessions and 37.1% for IGPM-linked concessions applied in 2021.
-These inflation adjustments combined with the contribution of new projects to deliver underlying group revenues and EBITDA growth of 33.9% and 45.1% respectively in its financial year to 31 December 2021.
-DPS increased by 21.7%.
+Over the past three years Alupar has been investing heavily in several new projects, expanding its transmission network kilometres by over 40% and commissioning a new 94MW hydro plant in Peru.
+All operational transmission lines are in Brazil with fixed revenue concession contracts which benefit from annual inflation adjustments.
+In July 2022 indexation increases of 11.7% for IPCAlinked concessions and 10.7% for IGPM-linked concessions were applied.
+These inflation adjustments, combined with the contribution of new projects resulted in underlying group revenue growth of 15.5% and EBITDA growth of 17.1% in its financial year to 31 December 2022.
+Dividends per share increased by 46%.

-Alupar's share price increased by 7.5% in the year to 31 March 2022 and UEM decreased its shareholding in Alupar by 8.0%.
+Alupar's share price decreased by 2.5% in the year to 31 March 2023.
+UEM's shareholding in Alupar was unchanged over the period.